 She also qualified to offer people crystal healing through the International College of Crystal Healers.
 Anuska said that Stephanie Harrison, the Principal, was very strict and the course really challenged her orthodox thinking.
 It took her 8 years to reconcile and balance her alternative studies with her conventional mind.
 She also completed the course of “The Journey” method created by Brandon Bays after she had healed herself of a malignant tumor by resolving and letting go of memories stored in her body at a cellular level.

 Being a practical person, Dr Anuska Viljoen is passionate about anything she personally observes working.
 Even if current limited science can’t explain how it works it does not dissuade her that it doesn’t.
-(Newtonian physics has to all intents and purposes been rendered outdated by the discoveries of quantum physics, as have past proponents of the "earth is flat" and the "sun circles the earth" theories.
-Many aspects of it still mystifies scientists but they have undeniable proof that it works. e.g. the observer and the observed are connected.)
+(Newtonian physics has to all intents and purposes been proved to be an incomplete rendition of science in similar manner as past proponents of the "earth is flat" and the "sun circles the earth" presumptions.
+Since powerful microscopes have lead to the discovery of quantum physics revealing minute particles are more energy than matter, and beyond what is visible to the eye, that everything is connected, a new paradigm for life and its' meaning is inevitable.)

 Not being content to just conform to conventional practice’s rigid rules and some ploys used to increase practice income, she started to look for practices where she could gain holistic experience and feel ethically comfortable while being mentored.